What this page is based on

 Buildings insurance, optional contents cover and, for leasehold owners, service charges and other building-related costs are part of the ownership picture too.
 They may not feel dramatic in isolation, but together they shape the real monthly and annual burden of the property.

 Leasehold owners need to be especially careful because service charge can move over time and reserve fund issues may lead to larger costs later.
+Managed estates can also carry estate charges, even where the property is freehold.

 Try this in the calculator